rickyzhang82/tethering/README.md

 This iOS App was forked from [an abandoned project](https://code.google.com/p/iphone-socks-proxy/).
 The current goal is to make this iOS App great again.
 Please read [my user guide](https://github.com/rickyzhang82/tethering/wiki).

-If you like this App, please visit [UNICEF tap project website](http://tap.unicefusa.org/) and make a donation to the kids who are in desperate need of clean water supply.
+If you like this App, please visit [American Red Cross website](https://www.redcross.org/) and make a donation to your local Red Cross chapter.

 Thanks for your support.